 Implementation In Early Years and Key Stage 1, Geography is incorporated into themes such as Fire and Ice which included learning about the continents and climate in different parts of the world.

-In Key Stage 2, the geography curriculum is incorporated into our creative curriculum through termly themes which include topics such as Chocolate and Africa.
+In Key Stage 2, the Geography curriculum is incorporated into our creative curriculum through termly themes which include topics such as Blue Planet, Chocolate and Africa.
 The curriculum is organised on a four year cycle.
 Progression is carefully planned for to ensure that the children have a progression of skills as they move through Key Stage 2.

 Children have the opportunity to work alone, in pairs or as part of a mixed group when working on projects.
 Children are encouraged to use computers, books and a variety of online sources as well as local fieldwork opportunities to help them with their learning.
-We are keen that learning is practical and memorable and so during their time at school, children will experience a number of educational visits to places of historical interest such as Southwold and visitor experiences to bring geography to life (such as the Kagera day in Key Stage two).
+We are keen that learning is practical and memorable and so during their time at school, children will experience a number of educational visits to places of historical interest such as Southwold and visitor experiences to bring geography to life.

 At our school we believe that the children learn best when they are able to make links and connections in their learning.